Bur Oak

 Performance

-At the Xeriscape Demonstration Garden, there are three bur oaks.
-They have been slow to establish.
+At the Water Wise Demonstration Garden, there are three bur oaks.
 Over time, the oldest two have grown into attractive, low-water trees.

 One of their best qualities is that they leaf out late in spring, often avoiding spring storm damage.
 Bur oak may may be best suited to areas larger than most homeowners' yards.
 However, it still deserves consideration for use in the Colorado Springs area where a large tree is desired.